marctorsoc/lingua-quest/README.md

 # Pending work

+- Join all consec omitted sentences into one, and join with \n and -.
+- When there's (name of a person + :), join into previous sentence.
+E.g. Monica:
+- Move languages next to "Library": 🇱🇹 from 🇬🇧
+- Scroll when omitted sentence does not work
 - Add modal to select what data to reset, and what data to load
-- Scroll when omitted sentence does not work
 - Add ability to backup data to filesystem
 - Translate placeholders locally
 - Use react-native-paper